 - What is the Account Access site?

-The Bank of Ireland Account Access site is only available to Bank of Ireland UK current account customers with a 365 online profile and only accessible from regulated third parties offering Open Banking services.
+You will be transferred to the Bank of Ireland Account Access site by an authorised TPP where you wish to use their Open Banking services.
 On the Account Access site you can allow third party access to your account information and make transfers directly from your account to third parties; services offered by Open Banking.

 - What do I use to login to the Account Access site?

-To login to the Bank of Ireland Account Access site, you need your 365 online User ID and the one-time security password generated by your KeyCode App.
+To login to the Bank of Ireland Account Access site, you need your 365 online or Business On Line User ID and the one-time security password generated by your KeyCode App.
 To generate a one-time security password;

 - Click Password on the menu screen